 Are you in the market for a USB-C with DP Alt Mode?
 If so, check out the Anker Thunderbolt 4 Cable.

-- Rapid Charging: Supports a maximum 100W charge when paired up with a compatible charger.
+- Experience Exceptional Rapid Charging: Enjoy the power of a maximum 100W charge with this Anker USB...

 This slim connector can be found on a variety of modern devices from laptops to smartphones.
 Not only is it discreet, but it’s also dual-purpose since it can be used to both power the device as well as carry video and audio signals.
 Its parallel shape allows it to be inserted in any orientation.